imgeng/imageengine-gatsby/README.md

 #### Query Directives

-These are specified when querying ofr the specific `ImageEngineAsset` fields:
+These are specified when querying for the specific `ImageEngineAsset` fields:

 ```javascript
 url(width: 500, height: 300, compression: 10, format: "gif", fit: "cropbox", sharpness: 30)